 \section{Introduction}

-Mapping is a central functionality of \gls{av} systems, since an accurate representation of the environment, \ie{} a map, is a prerequisite for many crucial functionalities, such as localization and path planning.
+Mapping is a central functionality of mobile robot systems since an accurate representation of the environment, \ie{} a map, is a prerequisite for many crucial functionalities, such as localization and path planning.

-The majority of existing mapping methods assume that the mapped environment does not change until the map is used for localization.
+Most existing mapping methods assume that the mapped environment does not change until the map is used for localization.
 This is usually referred to as the \emph{static world assumption}.
-The assumption is made for simplicity even if it does not fully hold.
-Violations of the assumption, however, result in errors in the localization.
+The assumption is made for simplicity, even if it does not entirely hold.
+Violations of the assumption, however, may result in errors in localization.

-For example, the map might contain parked cars which would be considered equally reliable landmarks compared to non-movable, \ie{} \emph{static}, objects such as buildings.
-If during localization another car was observed in a different pose than the car in the map that has since left, the potential incorrect match would cause localization error.
+For example, the map might contain parked cars, which would be considered equally reliable landmarks compared to non-movable, \ie{} \emph{static}, objects such as buildings.
+If, during localization, another car was observed in a different pose than the car on the map that has since left, the potential incorrect match may cause a localization error.
 This phenomenon is illustrated in Figure \ref{fig:mismatch}.

 To address this problem, many methods for removing moving, \ie{} \emph{dynamic}, objects from the measurements have been proposed \cite{fox_position_1998, hahnel_map_2003, wolf_mobile_2005, kummerle_navigation_2013, saarinen_ndtom_2013, chen_suma_2019}, and it continues to be the most common approach in the state-of-the-art localization and mapping methods.
-This dichotomy between moving and non-moving objects ignores objects that are \emph{movable}, while not currently moving.
-In this work we call such objects \emph{semi-static objects}, and assume that the environment consists of objects from these three \emph{dynamic classes}: static, semi-static and dynamic.
+This dichotomy between moving and non-moving objects ignores objects that are \emph{movable} while not currently moving.
+In this work, we call such objects \emph{semi-static objects} and assume that the environment consists of objects from these three \emph{dynamic classes}: static, semi-static, and dynamic.

-With the increased performance of semantic segmentation networks, it is possible to detect semi-static objects directly from laser measurements.
-However, proper representation of the dynamic classes in maps is still rare, and semi-static objects are usually treated as static.
-This is directly in contradiction with the static world assumption.
+With the increased performance of semantic segmentation networks, detecting semi-static objects directly from laser measurements is possible.
+However, proper representation of the dynamic classes in maps is still rare, and semi-static objects are usually treated as static, violating the static world assumption.